Close×

 Reading time: 5 minutes

-It's five o'clock in the morning and still dark.
-The sun will be out soon, but for the vast majority of people it's still night.
-The site had been partly set up the day before, but some preparations could only be made in the last few hours.
-Thousands of people will be in the same place at the same time, with different motivations.
-Another major sporting event that has been in the pipeline for several months!
+It’s five in the morning and it’s still dark.
+The sun will be rising shortly, but for most people, it’s still nighttime.
+The venue was partially set up the day before, but some preparations could only be completed in the last few hours.
+Thousands of people will gather in the same place at the same time, each with their own reasons for being there.
+It will be another major sporting event that’s been in the works for several months!